High-efficient Bloch simulation of magnetic resonance imaging sequences based on deep learning: DISCUSSION

 In this work, we proposed a deep learning-based framework, Simu-Net, for ultra-fast MRI simulation.
 To the best of our knowledge, Simu-Net is the first method for approximating the 2D Bloch equation using convolutional neural networks.
 As the core component of this framework, sequence-informed dynamic convolution is designed to encode scan-specific parameters to generate physically constrained MRI images.
 The framework was demonstrated in an advanced and two classical pulse sequences, where Simu-Net was shown to efficiently and accurately simulate complex-valued signals even with field inhomogeneity.
 The application of Simu-Net for fast training data generation was also demonstrated through MOLED simulation for \textit{in vivo} $\rm T_2$ mapping under various imaging parameters.
 The preliminary results show that Simu-Net can significantly facilitate the application of synthetic-data-driven deep learning and achieve MRI simulations close to Bloch equation with a speedup of hundreds of times.

 Dynamic convolution was firstly proposed by Jia et al. to improve the performance of ImageNet classification by introducing attention mechanisms \cite{32NIPS2016_8bf1211f} without increasing the depth and width of the network.
 However, in Simu-Net, dynamic convolution was used to transform pulse sequence parameters into learnable convolution kernels and enable simultaneous encoding of 2D (parametric templates) and 1D (imaging parameters) information to high-dimensional feature maps.
 This strategy improves the flexibility of physics-informed network training rather than simple end-to-end mapping.
 On the other hand, Simu-Net is trained by a few randomly sampled synthetic data similar to classical PINN.
 Although these data are discrete points in a high-dimensional solution space, Simu-Net achieves continuous data-driven solutions to Bloch equations.
-From the results of Figure 4, we see that TE-dependent signal attenuation and $\rm B_0$-introduced geometric distortion of GRE-EPI can be successfully simulated, closing to Bloch equations, which shows the generalizability of Simu-Net on unseen imaging parameters following the physical laws.
+From the results of Figure 4, we see that TE-dependent signal attenuation and $\rm B_0$-introduced geometric distortion of GRE-EPI can be successfully simulated, closing to Bloch equations.